What would you love to see happen on your team?

 - The application will ideally be submitted by an interprofessional team that is collectively submitting the application.
 (Note: there may be some disciplines where individuals within their team are struggling to work together and wish to apply.
 If so, please contact us so we can address your specific needs).

 - The team submitting the application can be the whole health care team in a community/area, or a subgroup of the broader team (eg. midwife, obstetrician, maternity nurses and GPs).
+Up to 20 team members can participate.
+If your team is larger than 20 please contact us to discuss.

 - At least one physician must be part of the application team (or 20% if the team is more than 8).